 Aimée Baker received an MFA in Fiction from Arizona State University.
 Her work has appeared in journals such as The Southern Review, The Massachusetts Review, Witness, and Black Warrior Review.
 She is a Visiting Lecturer at SUNY Plattsburgh.
 Her poetry collection, Doe, won the 2016 Akron Poetry Prize.Website

 Michael Devine publishes widely on everything from poetry to film (in journals such as Adaptation, American Literature, Measure) and his play based on John Berryman’s poetry was featured in the Philadelphia Fringe Festival.
-He is an Assistant Professor of English at SUNY Plattsburgh.
+He is an Associate Professor of English at SUNY Plattsburgh.

 Michael Carrino holds an M.F.A. in Writing from Vermont College of Fine Arts.
 He was an English lecturer at the SUNY Plattsburgh, where he was a co-founder and Poetry Editor of the Saranac Review.
 Since his retirement, he has continued his involvement with the SR. He has published poems in numerous journals and reviews.
 His six books of poetry include his most recent, Always Close, Forever Careless.